angular/components/src/material/form-field/form-field.md

 applies `aria-live="polite"` by default such that assistive technology will announce errors when they appear.

+When using static text prefixes or suffixes (such as currency symbols like `$` or unit suffixes like `.00` or `kg`), screen readers may not announce them as part of the input value, and some mobile screen readers, especially on Android/TalkBack, may expose them as separate focus stops.
+This can lead to redundant announcements or unexpected focus behavior when navigating the field.

+If the prefix or suffix provides important context, add an `aria-label` to the input or include the full meaning in `aria-describedby` so the accessible name/description matches the visible content.
+For example, if the prefix is `$` and the suffix is `.00` to indicate dollars with no cents, an appropriate `aria-label` could be `aria-label="Amount in dollars with 0 cents"`.
+When the static text is purely decorative and the input already conveys the full context, add `aria-hidden="true"` to the static `matTextPrefix` or `matTextSuffix` elements so they are skipped during swipe navigation and do not create redundant focus stops.

 ### Troubleshooting

 #### Error: A hint was already declared for align="..."